breezy-weather/breezy-weather/CONTRIBUTE.md

 At each step, have a look at what already exists for other providers if you don’t know what to do.

-### Add parameters

-Declare new variables in `app/build.gradle`.
-At minimum, you will need a base URL.
-If required, an API key can be added in `local.properties`.
-Name it that way: `breezy.<providershortid>.key`
+*Note: Weather converters are currently being rewritten so that you don’t have to call the `CommonConverter` anymore.*

+### API key (optional)

+If you need an API key or any kind of secret, you will to need declare it in `app/build.gradle` as `breezy.<yourproviderid>.key`.
+Then declare the value in `local.properties` which is private and will not be committed.

-*TODO: describe how to add a new parameter in settings for API key*
+*TODO: describe how to add a new parameter in settings for custom API key*

-### Add WeatherSource
-In `app/src/main/java/org/breezyweather/common/basic/models/options/provider/WeatherSource.kt`, add a new entry:
-- First parameter is a technical name, keep it alphabetical lowercase only.
-- Color is reversed, basically 00 becomes FF and FF becomes 00.
-You can use this tool to help you: https://www.calculator.net/hex-calculator.html?number1=FF&c2op=-&number2=50&calctype=op&x=0&y=0
-- Source URL will be displayed at the bottom of each location.
-It’s the mandatory attribution for data.

-Don’t forget to add your new WeatherSource in the `getInstance()` function below.

-### Translations
-Please edit `R.array.weather_sources` to add the technical name (first parameter of your `WeatherSource`);

-Add an entry in the same position as `R.array.weather_sources` for `R.array.weather_source_values` and `R.array.weather_source_voices` for each language that requires it (put it in English if you don't speak that language, usually no translation is needed).

 ### API
-Copy the `app/src/main/java/org/breezyweather/weather/openweather/` folder as a base.
+Copy the `app/src/main/java/org/breezyweather/sources/openweather/` folder as a base.

 Let’s edit the API interface, and only implement the forecast API as a starting point.

-In `app/src/main/java/org/breezyweather/weather/<yourprovider>/json/<technicalname>`, add the data class that will be constructed from the json returned by the API.
+In `app/src/main/java/org/breezyweather/source/<yourproviderid>/json/<technicalname>`, add the data class that will be constructed from the json returned by the API.

 Use @SerialName when the name of the field is not the same as what is in the json returned by the API.
 Example: